ymlai87416/CarND-Unscented-Kalman-Filter-Project/README.md

 #### Measurement model

-The measurement model transform state vector back to measurement vector, In this project, the sensor fusion algorithm collects reading from both lidar and radar.
+The measurement model transforms state vector back to measurement vector, In this project, the sensor fusion algorithm collects reading from both lidar and radar.

 ##### Lidar